Please click each section if you would like to learn more.

 Family Support Groups:

-CHARGE Syndrome Listserv - An active, online support list for individuals with CHARGE, parents, family members, caregivers, doctors, therapists, or anyone with an interest in or is working with a person who has CHARGE Syndrome.
+CHARGE Syndrome Listserv - An online support list for individuals with CHARGE, parents, family members, caregivers, doctors, therapists, or anyone with an interest in or is working with a person who has CHARGE Syndrome.
 Click to join the CHARGE Syndrome Listserv

 The CHARGE Family Support Group UK - this is a UK family support group that has been in existence since 1987.